SigNoz/signoz.io/docs/operate/sqlite/reset-admin-password.md

 delete from invites;
 ```

-### Step 3: Verify the Users and Organisation are Removed
+### Step 3: Verify the Users, Organisation and Invites are Removed

 ```bash
 select * from users;